nmelms/Invoice-App/README.md

-<h1>Invoice App</h1>

-This is a full stack CRUD app I created using React and Firebase.
-I learned an insane amount on this project.
-I quickly realized how big a hassle passing props can be so I decided to use the Context API.
-I went with the Context API over something like Redux because Context seemed a little more light-weight and I didn't need any crazy state management, this worked perfectly for my project.
-Instead of using the local storage, I decided to add a back-end to this project.
-I settled on Firebase and while it was a bit of a learning curve I managed to get it up and running pretty smoothly.
-The design was given to me via Figma file.
-Overall I'm happy with the way it turned out.
+# Invoice App
+I am excited to share this full stack CRUD app that I created using React and Firebase.
+Throughout the development process, I learned an incredible amount and was able to apply my skills in new ways.

+One challenge that I faced was the difficulty of passing props between components.
+To solve this issue, I decided to utilize the Context API.
+In comparison to other state management tools like Redux, I found the Context API to be more lightweight and suitable for my project's needs.
+It allowed me to efficiently manage my app's state without the added complexity of a more robust solution.

+In addition to using the Context API, I also decided to incorporate a back-end into my project.
+Rather than relying on local storage, I chose to implement Firebase.
+While there was a learning curve involved, I was able to get the back-end up and running smoothly.

+The design for the app was provided to me through a Figma file.
+Overall, I am pleased with the final result and feel that the app turned out well.

+# Features
+* Create new invoices
+* Edit existing invoices
+* Save invoices as drafts
+* Delete invoices
-<h2>How to use the app</h2>
+# How to Use the App
-Currently you dont need to sign in so everyone uses the same database.
-You can create, edit and delete invoices.
-Feel free to create a new invoice by clicking on the New button.
+The app is hosted [HERE](https://nmelmsinvoice.netlify.app).
+When you first open the app, you can sign in with an existing username or create a new account.
+If you prefer, you can also use the "continue as guest" option to test out the app without creating an account.

+To create a new invoice, click "new invoice" and fill out the fields.
+When you are finished, you can save the invoice or choose "save as draft" to finish it later.
+To edit an invoice, click on it from the main screen and choose "edit".
+You can also delete invoices by clicking the "delete" button.